ncatlab/nlab-content/pages/966.md

 =--

-To obtain adjoint functor theorems for categories that are not preorders, one must impose various additional "size conditions" on the category $D$ and/or the functor $G$.
+To obtain adjoint functor theorems for categories that are not preorders, one must therefore impose various additional "size conditions" on the category $D$ and/or the functor $G$.

+## Statement

 +-- {: .un_theorem}
 ###### Theorem